Level Crossing Removal Project: 2022 election commitments

 In the lead up to the 2022 state election, the Andrews government announced a further 25 level crossing removals, bringing the total number of removals to 110 by 2030.
 Many of these removals will be delivered together and include a number of closures.
 In September 2022, the premier announced eight crossings would be removed in Brunswick on the Upfield line.
-The eight crossings would be removed by 2027 and would include the rebuilding of Jewell, Brunswick, and Anstey stations.
+The eight crossings would be removed by 2027 (later revised to 2030) and would include the rebuilding of Jewell, Brunswick, and Anstey stations.
 The government announced elevated rail would be built along the corridor from Royal Park to Moreland Road, meeting the elevated rail built as part of the 2022 level crossing removal works, and would include an upgrade of the Upfield Bike Path.

 In October 2022, the government committed to removing an extra four level crossings on the Ballarat line between Caroline Springs and Melton stations by 2028.
-Proposed removal methods for the level crossings at Exford Road and Coburns Road is by constructing a rail trench and lowering Melton station, while the roads will be elevated over tracks to get rid of the Hopkins Road and Ferris Road level crossings.
+Proposed removal methods for the level crossings at Exford Road and Coburns Road is by constructing a rail trench (since revised to a rail bridge) and lowering Melton station, while the roads will be elevated over tracks to get rid of the Hopkins Road and Ferris Road level crossings.
 Seven more crossing removals and two closures were announced in October 2022 for the Frankston line.
 These level crossings would be removed by 2029 and would make the line level crossing free for its entire length.
 Four stations will be rebuilt as part of the removals at Highett, Mordialloc, Aspendale and Seaford.

 On 21 and 25 October 2022, the Andrews government announced an additional two level crossing removals for the Sunbury line and one on the Hurstbridge line.
 These crossings are located at Old Calder Highway and Watsons Road, Diggers Rest, and Ruthven St, Macleod.
 These crossings will be removed by 2026 via the construction of a road bridge for the Sunbury line removals and a rail bridge for the Hurstbridge line.
 At the conclusion of these removals, the Sunbury line will be fully level crossing free.

-The government announced an additional three removals and two closures on the Werribee line on 27th October 2022.
+The government announced an additional three removals and two closures on the Werribee line on 27 October 2022.
 Along with the four already removed on the Werribee line, these removals would make the line level crossing free by 2030, and allow for additional services and the construction of the Geelong Fast Rail project.
 The crossings at Hudsons Road, Spotswood, Maddox Road, Newport, and Maidstone Street, Altona.
 These crossings will be removed with a combination of rail over and road over, and will include a newly elevated Spotswood station.
 The crossings at Anderson Street, Yarraville, and Champion Road, Newport will be closed during the project.
 Pedestrian links will still remain with a plan to upgrade local roads to accommodate the closure of these crossings.